Find a Lender-Approved Local Conveyancer in Limehouse

 Ready to buy a new home?
 Find a law firm approved by your lender.

-• 4 The practices identified on our directory have a variation of conveyancing lawyers, legal executives and support staff handling over one hundred thousand cases annually.
+• 5 The organisations listed on our web pages have a variation of conveyancing lawyers, legal executives and support staff handling over one hundred thousand cases each year.

 Transfer

-of flat Harford Street E1 4GF, at buying sum of £475,000.
-Leasehold conveyancing included: sending the transfer to the seller for signature in readiness for completion, taking formal instructions from and updating the seller client, agreeing completion date with parties
+of apartment Odessa Street SE16 7GA, sold for £683,000.
+Leasehold conveyancing legalities included: sending the transfer to the seller for signature in readiness for completion, taking formal instructions from and updating the seller client, agreeing completion date with parties

 Transfer